sini/nixkraken/docs/src/dev/tests/running.md

 > [!NOTE]
 >
-> While running tests without [Flakes][nix-wiki-flakes] is possible, we do not recommend it as it is not as user-friendly as with Flakes.
+> While running tests without [Flakes][nixos-wiki-flakes] is possible, we do not recommend it as it is not as user-friendly as with Flakes.
 >
 > If you still want to avoid using Flakes, here is how to do it:
 >